Interior Colors for Home Staging

 The effect of lighting on paint colors

 Color changes according to the type of lighting you have in a room.
-A color that you are happy with in natural light will look completely different under incandescent lighting.
+A color that you're happy with in natural light will look completely different under incandescent lighting.

 Monochromatic bedroom flooded with natural light

-You have to ask yourself; what kind of natural light does the room have?
+What kind of natural light does each room have?
 Are you going to be using the room mostly at night under artificial lighting or during the day?
 Is the room facing north or south?

-Also consider the room that you will be adding color to, and view your paint samples under all lighting conditions, and at different times of the day.
+Consider the room that you'll be adding color to and view your paint samples under all lighting conditions, and at different times of the day.

-Many paint companies offer small sample-size containers of paint that you can take home and paint on your walls before you commit to larger cans.
+Many paint companies offer sample-size containers of paint that you can take home and try out before committing to larger cans.